DDuunk/scale-simulator-parser/README.md

 # Scale Simulator Parser

-A Python-based parser for my [Scale Simulator](https://github.com/DDuunk/scale-simulator.git) written for Raspberry Pi.
+A Python-based parser to an API for my [Scale Simulator](https://github.com/DDuunk/scale-simulator.git) written for Raspberry Pi.

 # Dependencies